vojtikDortik/yt-monk/README.md

 ## Important

-This is my first project uploaded to Github and PyPi.
-If you find a mistake, bug or just anything you don't like, please let me know and I'll try to fix it.

-`This is still a test version.`
+!! - This doesn't work anymore. sorry.
+I might try to make it work again, but not for now - !!

 ## Downloads
 #### TL;DR:

-### Chrome extension - doesn't work anymore, needs an update
+### Chrome extension
 This is probalby the most usable part of my project.
 You can download the video directly on YouTube using a button added by the JavaScript code.
 You can also change the options in the popup.

-`!! chrome extension doesn't working anymore !!`

 [Download zip](https://github.com/vojtikDortik/yt-monk/blob/master/dist/chrome_extension.zip) and follow the <a href="#getting-started">`instructions`</a> or install on `Chrome Store` (I'll add this soon)